version-two/bookplayer/README.md

 3. **MP3 files:**
    Drop some .mp3 files in the same directory and access the script.

+## Demo

+A live demonstration of the BookPlayer application is available at `https://showcase.v2.sk/bookplayer/`.
+Visit this link to see it in action and understand how it functions.
+Please note that the actual performance might vary depending on the server environment and the size and number of MP3 files being managed.

 ## Customization

 ### Editing `page.json` for Default Settings